apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/csv.md

 AsterixDB supports the CSV format for both data input and query result output.
-In both cases, the structure of the CSV data must be defined using a named ADM record datatype.
+In both cases, the structure of the CSV data must be defined using a named ADM object datatype.
 The CSV format, limitations, and MIME type are defined by [RFC 4180](https://tools.ietf.org/html/rfc4180).

 CSV is not as expressive as the full Asterix Data Model, meaning that not all data which can be represented in ADM can also be represented as CSV.
 So the form of this datatype is limited.
-First, obviously it may not contain any nested records or lists, as CSV has no way to represent nested data structures.
-All fields in the record type must be primitive.
+First, obviously it may not contain any nested objects or lists, as CSV has no way to represent nested data structures.
+All fields in the object type must be primitive.
 Second, the set of supported primitive types is limited to numerics (`int8`, `int16`, `int32`, `int64`, `float`, `double`) and `string`.
 On output, a few additional primitive types (`boolean`,